All Episodes

 They'll tell you this.

-I said one of them was quoted on Fox this morning, and I'm thinking of Trump the same way.
+I said one of them was quoting a Fox this morning, and I'm thinking of Trump the same way, but they're having second thoughts now.

 They're worried it's going to be just the exact opposite.

-You get them to be honest with you, when there aren't any other Democrats around to spank them and they'll tell you they're worried sick that Hillary can't beat this back.
+You get them to be honest with you when there aren't any other Democrats around to spank them and they'll tell you they're worried sick that Hillary can't beat this back.

 That's what they really think.

-And Tom Broco.
+And Tom Brokaw.

 Well, we've been here before.